Part 4. Python Package Development

 def calculate_walkability(streets_gdf, amenities_gdf, buffer_m=800):

-# But you fixed a bug in project1 and forgot to update project2...
+# You fixed a bug in project1 and forgot to update project2.

 pip install my-urban-toolkit